wp-plugins/wp-ultimate-csv-importer/Readme.txt

 6. Make imported post as published or make it as draft.
 7. Added featured image import functionality.

+The pro version of this plugin is available now with lot more new features, functionalities, controls and usability.
+Please upgrade to pro version to enjoy the powerful features like importing nested categories, wp-ecommerce products, eshop products, custom taxonomies in bulk with simple clicks.

 Important Note:  To import your posts for scheduled publishing in future, have a date coloumn in your csv with the date of post to be published on.
 If the date is a future date, then the post will be automatically scheduled for publishing on particular date as mentioned in csv.

 Note: Your theme should support featured image function.
 If not, please add the following code to header.php or where it needed.